ssanj/sbt-scuggest/README.md

 ## Settings

 * `scuggestSimulate`: Whether to simulate updating the Sublime project file (write to STDOUT) or to update the project file.
+Defaults to `false`.

-Defaults to `true`.
-Run `scuggestGen` with this on to see what will be added to your Sublime project file.
-Once you are happy with it, then `set scuggestSimulate := false` and run `scuggestGen` to update your Sublime project file.
+Run `set scuggestSimulate := true` and run `scuggestGen` to see what will be added to your Sublime project file.

 * `scuggestSublimeProjName`: The name of the sublime project file (*.sublime-project).
 The default is to use the SBT build name.